tensorflow/tensorflow/tensorflow/contrib/slim/README.md

 Creating
 [`Variables`](https://www.tensorflow.org/how_tos/variables/index.html)
-in native Tensorflow requires either a predefined value or an initialization mechanism (e.g. randomly sampled from a Gaussian).
+in native TensorFlow requires either a predefined value or an initialization mechanism (e.g. randomly sampled from a Gaussian).
 Furthermore, if a variable needs to be created on a specific device, such as a GPU, the specification must be